-The ESOP uses the accrual basis of accounting and accordingly reflects income in the year earned and expenses when incurred.
-Investments are reported at their fair value based on quoted market price.
+The ESOP uses the accrual basis of accounting and, accordingly, reflects income in the year earned and expenses when incurred.
+Investments are reported at their fair value based on the quoted market price.

-The preparation of financial statements in conformity with generally accepted accounting principles requires management to (i) make estimates and assumptions that affect the reported amounts of assets and liabilities, (ii) disclose contingent liabilities at the date of the financial statements and (iii) report amounts of revenue and expense during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to (i) make estimates and assumptions that affect the reported amounts of assets and liabilities, (ii) disclose contingent liabilities at the date of the financial statements and (iii) report amounts of revenue and expense during the reporting period.
 Actual results could differ from those estimates.